skehan0/Skehan0/README.md

     Presented in front of audineces ranging from 10-100 people during the internship at the Q3 Dock Townhall, Makethon, Hackathon alongside smaller intern projects and workshops.

     Award:
-    - Funniest Intern of The Year (1st out of 50)
+    - Funniest Intern of The Year (out of 50)

 ### What’s Next?
+Continue developing existing personal projects while diving into new areas.

+### Interests / Final Year Project
-I’m currently working on my final-year project that leverages my AI and software development skills.
-This project is designed to not only highlight my technical abilities but also explore new technologies such as Large Language Models, RAG and data analytics.
+Final-year project: leverages my AI and software development skills.
+This project is designed to highlight my technical abilities but also explore new technologies such as Large Language Models, RAG and data analytics.
 My aim is to create something innovative and practical, with a focus on real-world applications.

-### Interests / Final Year Project
 I have a strong passion for financial markets, including stock trading and cryptocurrency.
 My curiosity drives me to explore various aspects of finance, from market trends and algorithmic trading to investment strategies.
 In my final year project, I am deepening my expertise in trading systems and stock analysis by developing an AI-Analysis Tool designed to provide insights into stocks.
 This project has allowed me to enhance my agile development skills while building a scalable app with a FastAPI backend and a React frontend.
 I have integrated reliable APIs to fetch, clean, and store financial data.

 ### Let’s Connect!